 What is a virtual card?

-A virtual card is a debit card number that is funded by a checking account, savings account, or credit card that you connect.
+A virtual card is a digital card that is funded by a checking account, or debit card that you connect.
 Virtual cards can be restricted by amount, vendor, number of transactions, and more.

 Can anyone request a virtual card?

 Anyone who is a member of your team can request a card for a specific purchase that they would like to make; however, no one has the ability to receive a card without prior approval.

 Can a virtual card be reused?

 Yes, if you'd like.
 Teampay supports both single-use cards as well as cards for recurring transactions (like subscriptions).

 Yes.
 Teampay supports both “velocity” controls that limit the number of times a card can be used and the maximum amount that can be spent, as well as “authorization” controls that limit the vendors at which a virtual card can be used.

 An employee can make a request via Slack or via the Web application.